THIS AGREEMENT is made and entered into this

 37. Independent Contractor

-This Agreement is not assignable without the Manager's written approval.
+This Agreement is not assignable without the Director of Entertainment's written approval.

 IN WITNESS THEREOF, the Spokane Public Facilities District has caused these presents to be signed by its Arena General Manager, and the Licensee has executed the same on the date given below.